 Operations consulting isn't coaching.
 It isn't motivational.
 It has nothing to do with mindset.

 It's about looking at your business as a system, finding where the system is costing you, and making specific changes to improve that.
-In many cases, the work overlaps with what a business systems consultant does — the distinction is less about titles and more about whether the focus is on process flow or the tools and structures underneath it.
 The results are practical: hours recovered per week, less rework, less manual administration, faster turnaround times, and processes that hold up when you step away.

 If a consultant can't tell you specifically what they'll look at, what they'll measure, and how you'll know the engagement was worth the money — keep looking.